haihala/whoops-all-grapplers/docs/2. Areas/items/item.md

 - Balrog vskill 2 (no charge required for a charge move)
 	- Buy it, you can do charge moves without charge, if you do it consumes the item
 - Steel toed boots, block one low per round you would've gotten hit by
+- Custom combo like mechanic where yoiu play back your own moves at fractions of speed speed